Alexander Ovechkin: Player profile

-Ovechkin has also been recognized for showing opposing players respect and admiration for either returning to their team after overcoming hard obstacles off the ice or by their performance on the ice.
-For example, In a game against the Montreal Canadiens on 19 November 2018, early in to the 2018–19 season, Canadiens goaltender Carey Price made a sprawling stop on Ovechkin's signature left circle slapshot in the dying seconds of the third period with both teams tied 4–4 and once he covered up the puck he skated over to Price and applauded him for his effort in denying him a hat trick and the game winner.
-The Capitals would go on to defeat the Canadiens in OT 5–4 with former Canadien Lars Eller scoring the winning goal for the Capitals but if Ovechkin had scored it would've been a regulation 5–4 win for the Capitals and a hat trick for Ovechkin himself since he already had two goals earlier in that same game.
-Also, in a game against the Montreal Canadiens on 16 April 2022, towards the end of the 2021–22 season, Ovechkin showed respect and admiration for Canadiens goaltender Price by giving him a fist bump from across their respective benches during a stoppage of play.
-The Canadiens game the previous day against the New York Islanders was Price's first game back from a knee injury he sustained the previous summer in the 2021 Stanley Cup Finals against the Tampa Bay Lightning, where Price and the Canadiens lost the series in five games.
-Price had multiple setbacks in his recovery, which included a brief stint in the NHL Players' Assistance Program to get help with his mental health after coming forward about his struggles from alcohol abuse.
-When asked about this welcome back gesture in a post-game interview, Ovechkin responded by saying "Obviously, he's one of the best players in the league.
-He was in a tough situation.
+Ovechkin has also been recognized for showing opposing players respect for either returning to their team after overcoming hard obstacles off the ice or by their performance on the ice.
+In a game against the Montreal Canadiens on 19 November 2018, early in to the 2018–19 season, Canadiens goaltender Carey Price made a sprawling stop on Ovechkin's signature left circle slapshot in the dying seconds of the third period with both teams tied 4–4 and Ovechkin having scored twice earlier in the game.
+Ovechkin skated over to Price and applauded him for his effort in denying him a hat trick and the game-winner in regulation.
+The Capitals would go on to defeat the Canadiens in OT 5–4 with former Canadien Lars Eller scoring the winning goal for the Capitals.
+Also, in a game against the Canadiens on 16 April 2022, towards the end of the 2021–22 season, Ovechkin showed respect and admiration for Price by giving him a fist bump from across their respective benches during a stoppage of play.
+The Canadiens game the previous day against the New York Islanders was Price's first game back from a knee injury he sustained the previous summer in the 2021 Stanley Cup Final loss against the Tampa Bay Lightning.
+He had multiple setbacks in his recovery and a brief stint in the NHL Players' Assistance Program to get help with his mental health after coming forward about his struggles from alcohol abuse.
+When asked about this welcome back gesture in a post-game interview, Ovechkin responded "Obviously, he's one of the best players in the league.
 He's a warrior and good for him, his organization, his family and the game of hockey."